Coca-Cola European Partners (CCEP) has announced that it aims to attain zero greenhouse gas (GHG) emissions by 2040.

 CEO of CCEP, Damian Gammell, explained, "Rigorous, science-based, carbon reduction targets underpin our ambition.
 We will chart and report our progress – and we want to encourage more businesses to adopt this approach."

 CCEP also plans to help its suppliers reduce emissions as 90% of its GHG emissions are linked to their activities.
+It recently announced plans to make two of its manufacturing sites entirely carbon-neutral over the next three years.

 By 2023, it aims to help suppliers set science-based GHG emission reduction targets and switch to 100% renewable electricity across their operations.